sizhky/sizhky.github.io/_posts/2024-10-05-rag-in-45-seconds.md

 categories: posts
 ---

-If you were to know about what is RAG and why is it useful, read the following pseudo(ish) code
+If you want to know about what is RAG and how it's used, read the following pseudo(ish) code

 <!--more-->